In your Easter bonnet, with all the frills upon it,

 On the avenue, Fifth Avenue, the photographers will snap us…

-I don’t remember photographers but I can definitely tell you I was a grand, grand lady at Easter.
+I don’t remember photographers but I can definitely tell you I was always a grand, grand lady at Easter.

-Oh, was I ever decked out….not just physically but emotionally as well, since this was long before I knew the variety of hypocricies grown-ups could harbor.
+Oh, was I ever decked out….not just physically but emotionally as well, since this was long before I knew the endless variety of hypocracies grown-ups could harbor.
 At four, and even at the more advanced ages of five and six, I thought everyone not only said nice things but….actually meant them.

 I was raised Catholic and, back then, our rural community’s parish existed on very little money.
 (This was also prior to my learning about loans from the archdiocese for projects such as church-building.
 Such loans, of course, were followed by those little envelopes everyone tossed onto the collection plate.)